50 Trauma Insurance Conditions Explained: Complete Australian Guide (2026)

 You received medical advice or treatment before policy start

-Example: If you had chest pain and saw a cardiologist who suspected coronary artery disease before your trauma policy started, a subsequent heart attack may be excluded as a pre-existing condition—even if formal diagnosis came after policy commencement.
+Example: If you had chest pain and saw a cardiologist who suspected coronary artery disease before your trauma policy started, a subsequent heart attack may be excluded as a pre-existing condition.
+This applies even if formal diagnosis came after policy commencement.

 All insurers exclude claims arising from: